open-telemetry/opentelemetry-operator/docs/api.md

-awsElasticBlockStore represents an AWS Disk resource that is attached to a kubelet's host machine an
+awsElasticBlockStore represents an AWS Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
+More info: https://kubernetes.

 <table>
     <thead>